 Even if you both are just in bed and watching Netflix, ask your partner to prop their leg up on your lap and give them a long foot massage.
 Use cream or an oil as you press their legs.
 Alternatively, if they complain of lower back pain during their cycle, consider giving them a back massage.
 Major brownie points for doing both!

-This may not be something everyone believes in, but there’s no harm trying.
+This may not be something everyone believes in, but there’s no harm in trying this period pain relief exercise by yourself.
 I don’t know if it’s the Placebo Effect, but I do feel extensive relief from the pain when massaging the acupressure points for period pains.

 The one most effective, according to me, is one at the base of the thumb.
 While self-massaging this point works just as great, having someone else do it for you always feels better.